hannasoderstromdev/movie-ratings/README.md

 These then combines into Pages which are the routes for the application.

 You can read more about the Atomic Design-principles in practice here: https://medium.com/backticks-tildes/visually-breaking-down-ui-components-using-atomic-design-part-1-476e1ddd73ca

+## Release Details

+v1.1.0

+Features:

+- Design changes for bottom menu and buttons.

+- Renaming page previously named "New" to "Add"

+- Renamed "Account" to "Settings" and removed unnecessary button in bottom menu.

+- User is now logged out and redirected to login-screen when not allowed access (i.e. if access token is invalid)

+- Hiding library search component when user is not logged in.

+- Adds an test-user account with restricted access.

+- Checking against user role for access to restricted features such as:
+  - Adding a new rating
+  - Change an existing rating
+  - Delete an existing rating

+Chores:

+- Updating dependencies

+- Refactoring in both server and client for more consistent and more readable code.

+Fixes:

+- Hiding pagination-buttons when there is only one page of content available.

+- Closing filter-dropdown when user clicks an filtering option.